nickdimizas/citizen-portal-backend/README.md

 - **MongoDB** for the database
 - **JWT** for authentication

 The application allows citizens to register, log in, and administrators to manage user data securely.
+It is designed to be used with the [Citizen Portal Frontend](https://github.com/nickdimizas/citizen-portal-frontend.git).

 ---

 ### **Prerequisites**

-- **Node.js**: Version 22+ recommended
+- **Node.js**: Version 20.x (LTS) or 22.x (Current) recommended
 - **Docker**: Required only if you want to use the provided local MongoDB setup.
   If you plan to connect to your own MongoDB instance, Docker is not needed.